se-edu/se-book/refactoring/when/text.md

 <div id="body">

-Whether a refactoring improves the code or degrades it depends on the situation.
+Whether a refactoring improves or degrades the code depends on the situation.
 That is why some refactorings are ‘opposites’ of each other (e.g. _extract method vs inline method_).

 It is important to refactor frequently so as to avoid the accumulation of ‘messy’ code which might get out of control.